modelica/fmi-standard.org/CONTRIBUTING.md

 Where `YEAR` is a four-digit number, `MONTH` and `DAY` are both two-digit numbers, and `MARKUP` is the file extension representing the format used in the file.
 The date determines the placement in the news chronology and must not be in the future in order to be listed. `title` should not be longer than 50 characters and only contain lower case characters (`a-z`), digits (`0-9`) and hyphens (`-`).

-The file name determines the [permalink](https://en.wikipedia.org/wiki/Permalink) to the post and must not be changed after it has been merged into `master`.
+The file name determines the [permalink](https://en.wikipedia.org/wiki/Permalink) to the post and must not be changed after it has been merged into `main`.
 E.g. the post

 ```
 2018-09-04-modelica-conference-2019-regensburg-germany.md